 A user can only read data within their environment, subtenants and shared assets.

-For accessing the Secure Data Sharing (SDS) protected APIs you need to have appropriate Policy Definitions in place.
-Please refer here for the list of supported APIs and Required Actions.
+For accessing the Secure Data Sharing (SDS) protected APIs, you need to have appropriate Policy Definitions in place.
+For the list of supported APIs and Required Actions, refer here.

 Prerequisites